Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

 By default, the mapping uses the `MapMode.AllNps
 <../api_reference/akida_apis.html#akida.MapMode.AllNps>`__ mode that targets a higher throughput,
-lower latency, and better NP concurrent utilization but an optimal mapping depends on the system characteristics.
+lower latency, and better NP concurrent utilization, but an optimal mapping depends on the system characteristics.
 The other modes `MapMode.HwPr
 <../api_reference/akida_apis.html#akida.MapMode.HwPr>`__ and `MapMode.Minimal
 <../api_reference/akida_apis.html#akida.MapMode.Minimal>`__ will respectively leverage the NP